mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! note "Info"
-    Users maintain the capability to add or modify buses, branches, and generators, enabling them to directly proceed to iterations.
-JuliaGrid, upon recognizing correct solutions resulting from user modifications, will execute the necessary sequence of functions.
-Conversely, if these modifications lead to an incorrect solution, JuliaGrid will raise an error.
+    pon creating the `PowerSystem` and `ACPowerFlow` composite types, users retain the capability to add or modify buses, branches, and generators before proceeding directly to iterations.
+When the user's adjustments yield a valid solution, JuliaGrid will execute the necessary sequence of functions accordingly.
+However, in cases where modifications are incompatible, such as altering bus types, JuliaGrid will raise an error, preventing users from obtaining erroneous results.
+This mechanism ensures accuracy and avoids misleading outcomes caused by incompatible modifications.

 ---